 "Unless one was say in the Orderly Room, and perhaps had access to a typewriter, all letters would have been hand written.
 Letters posted home were always censored by each Troop CO.
 There was an Army Newspaper called the ‘8th Army News’, but afterwards this became ‘ The Crusader ’.
 I imagine because both the 1st & 8th Armies were engaged in the action at that time.

 We arrived home late June, early July 1945, and I was sent down to St Ives in Cornwall, to attend a “ Surf Landing Boating Course ” at the Commando School for Boating and Cliff Climbing.
 The Japanese War was still in progress and we were being regrouped to be sent Far East.

-Sevice after the War
+Service after the War

 "After the war Jack Payne, my brother Stanley, and I, all enlisted in the London (TA) 10th Battalion Parachute Regiment, and spent 6 years jumping out of aeroplanes and balloons.
 I may have mentioned that we had done an initial Parachute Course on our return from Yugoslavia, at a place named Gioia del Colle, which means Happiness on the Hill.

-We were in number 3 Company, Based at Dagenham Essex.
+We were in number 3 Company, based at Dagenham Essex.
 Jack Payne persuaded us to make up a Company Boxing Team, and we won the Inter Company Trophy, 5 years running, so they gave it to us and set up another Trophy."

 (First uploaded to Archive October 2016, updated May 2020.)